In this article, we are going to discuss Trekking in Nepal in March.

 - Quick-drying towel

 - Feminine hygiene products

 - Extra plastic bags (to store your garbage on your way)

 - Binoculars (optional)

 - Your personal documents

-March is an ideal time for trekking in Nepal from logical as well as weather point of view.
+March is an ideal time for trekking in Nepal from a logical as well as weather point of view.
 It is one of the best seasons to trek.
 A time where you can score many deals at the tea houses and for accommodations.
 Because everyone prepares for business for the peak seasons, you can sneak in during March and enjoy many benefits.

 Since the trekking season will just start by mid or end of March, the routes aren’t as busy as it is in autumn or mid-spring season.
-So you will have the best hotel to stay and quieter trails to trek around.
+So you will have the best hotel to stay in and quieter trails to trek around.

 Trekking in winter could be equally challenging and adventurous if you are a winter person.
 But monsoon is, however, a risky choice.
-March, is great weather wise too.
+March, is great weather-wise too.
 It is not too cold like the winters and not at all hot like the summers.